MarwaKhalid/MarwaKhalid/README.md

  ## About Me
  •	🎓 Studying Computer Science at Concordia University

- •	🎮 🔐 Passionate about Game Development and Cybersecurity
+ •	🎮 🔐 Passionate about Game Development, Cybersecurity, Programming and Project Management

  • 🏠 Based in Montréal, Canada